 “VAI!”
 I shouted, pushing up hard with my legs.

 The mast came off the forquilha and started to climb.
-And feeling it move, we all pushed harder.
-In no time at all the wood was out of my hands and the jangadeiros quickly drove it home.
-João secured the brace to keep the spar from falling back, and then they all turned around to face me.
-They all had big smiles.
+And feeling it rise, we all pushed harder.
+In no time at all the wood was out of my hands and the three men forward easily drove it home.
+João tied the brace to keep the spar in place, then they all turned around to face me.
+They were all grinning.

-“Good work,” Mamede said.
+“Good work!”
+Mamede proclaimed.
 “You are a Jangadeiro now.”

 Next chapter: Chuckle and Duck